Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.

 **Returns:**

-A Promise that resolves to an array of objects containing the callHash and CallDetails.
+A Promise that resolves to an array of `CallDetailsWithHash` objects representing the pending calls for the multisig account.

 ### [getPendingCall](https://saturn-typedocs.invarch.network/classes/Saturn.html#getPendingCall)

-Get the details of a pending multisig call.
+Retrieves the details of a pending multisig call.

 ```typescript
 getPendingCall({